-Brazil’s advertising expenditure for 2014 reached 18.76 billion U.S. dollars.
-By 2019, this figure is expected to increase to just over 29 billion U.S. dollars.
-Broadcast TV is the most dominant medium in the Brazilian market, accounting for 55 percent of all advertising spending in 2015.
-TV was followed by newspapers with a smaller share of 13 percent, while internet held a share of 7 percent.
-While television continues to be the main outlet for advertisers worldwide, digital advertising spending is expected to grow in next few years.
-Brazil is projected to follow this global trend, as both digital ad spending and mobile internet ad spending are forecast grow at a fast pace in the coming years.
+Brazil’s advertising spending for 2016 reached 10 billion U.S. dollars.
+By 2021, this figure is expected to increase to just over 13 billion U.S. dollars.
+Broadcast TV is the most dominant advertising medium in Brazil, generating an ad revenue of about five billion U.S. dollars in 2016.
+TV was followed by Internet with an ad revenue of two billion U.S. dollars.
+While television continues to be the main outlet for advertisers in the region, digital advertising spending is also expected to grow in the next few years reaching an estimated 3.5 billion U.S dollars in revenue by 2021.

-Advertising spending in Mexico is expected to increase from 5.92 billion U.S. dollars in 2013 to 8.11 billion U.S. dollars in 2016.
-The distribution of advertising spending in Mexico reveals similar patterns to the regional leader, Brazil.
-Television takes the lead with about 65 percent of the share, followed by digital and radio.
-According to forecasts, digital advertising spending is projected to nearly double in a time span of five years, and amount to 2 billion U.S. dollars by 2019.
-In terms of devices, mobile ad spending is forecast to pass the one billion mark and become a distant leader by 2018.
+Advertising spending in Mexico is expected to increase from 4.1 billion U.S. dollars in 2016 to 4.21 billion U.S. dollars in 2018.
+The distribution of ad spending reveals similar patterns to the regional leader, Brazil.
+Television takes the lead with nearly 62 percent share of the market in 2016, followed by digital and outdoor advertising.
+According to forecasts, ad spend is expected to grow 2.6 percent by the end of 2018.
+Meanwhile, the digital advertising spending is projected to nearly double in a time span of seven years, reaching close to 24.6 billion Mexican pesos by 2021.

-In 2014, advertising spending in Chile rounded up to 1.21 billion U.S. dollars.
+In 2016, advertising spending in Chile amounted to 688 billion Chilean pesos.
 In line with Brazil and Argentina, television is the most popular medium for advertisers in Chile, while newspapers and online outlets take the second and the third place respectively.
-In 2014, advertising spending on TV in Chile was at 493 million U.S. dollars, while ad spending on online outlets stood at 143 million U.S. dollars.
+In 2016, digital ad spending was at 180 million U.S. dollars and is projected to grow up to 240 million U.S. dollars by 2020.

-Overall, these four markets in Latin America show similar patterns as well as peculiarities on their own.
-Television is the most popular medium for advertisers in Latin America, accounting for 50 percent to 65 percent of the market share.
-This is a particularly high figure in the global context.
-Worldwide, TV advertising is projected to generated 32 percent of all advertising revenue.
-Newspapers are particularly strong in both Argentina and Chile, and radio mostly stands out in Mexico.
-While global forecasts suggest that, by 2018, digital advertising spending will dominate all other mediums, including TV, it is a matter of time to see if Latin America’s advertising spending will align with the rest of the world’s preference for the digital, despite the strength of TV in the region.
-Brazil is expected to take the lead, as the country has one of the highest Internet penetration rates in the world.
+Overall, these six markets in Latin America show similar patterns as well as peculiarities on their own.
+Television is the most popular medium for advertisers in Latin America in 2017, with ad spend in the region amounting to 16.77 billion U.S. dollars.
+Newspapers are particularly strong in both Argentina and Chile, and radio mostly stands out in Peru.
+While global forecasts suggest that, digital advertising spending will from now on dominate all other mediums, including TV, it is a matter of time to see if Latin America’s advertising spending will align with the rest of the world’s preference for the digital, despite the strength of TV in the region.